parhamdehghani/WebApp_DisasterResponse/README.md

 These are the simple instructions how to set up and run the web app.
 This web app can be simply deployed on REST endpoints of AWS or any other cloud-based services as the extension.
-The input data can also be provided by the relevant APIs to add to the precision of the classifier as the trend within data can change over time that can impact the working ranges for the hyperparameters o the chosen algorithm.
+The input data can also be provided by the relevant APIs to add to the precision of the classifier as the trend within data can change over time that can impact the working ranges for the hyperparameters of the chosen algorithm.

 ### Instructions: